maniSbindra/pr-ephemeral-env-controller/docs/Installation.md

     ```
     make manifests
     ```
-* After this we create a PREphemeralEnvController resource .
-Please note that a secret containing the Github PAT token needs to be created on the cluster as specified in the spec.tokenSecretRef section of the PREphemeralEnvController manifest file.
-Once this secret is we can apply the manifest file
+* After this we create a PREphemeralEnvController resource using the manifest.
+Please note
+  * A secret containing the Github PAT token needs to be created on the cluster as specified in the spec.tokenSecretRef section of the PREphemeralEnvController manifest file.
+  * Make sure that flux source has been created for the value specified in spec.envCreationHelmRepo.fluxSourceRepoName Once these configurations are done we can apply the manifest file

     ```
     kubectl apply -f docs/sample-pr-eph-env-controller-with-healthcheck.yaml
     ```